 China’s People’s Liberation Army has the largest military service in the world, with over 2 million military personnel serving in the air, land and sea.

-The toughest and most risky training that one can get while at the People’s Liberation Army of China military training ground is jumping through rings of fire.
+The toughest and most risky training one can receive at the People’s Liberation Army of China military training ground is jumping through rings of fire.

 So, if you are planning to join this force, just know that you’ll have to jump through rings of fire to be considered fit for the force.

-The United States Marine Corps have one of the most difficult and time-consuming training in the world.
-It is tough and lasts for three months.
+The United States Marine Corps has one of the most difficult and time-consuming training programs in the world.
+It lasts three months and is tough.

-Those who are new to the Marine Corps partake in four initial pieces of training.
+Those who are new to the Marine Corps participate in four initial training sessions.
 They learn how to swim, shoot rifles and survive physically.

 For anyone to join the U.S. Marines, they must drink Cobra Blood as part of their recruitment training.

-Israel has a great level of educated citizens, which has resulted in a well-trained and organised army.
+Israel has a great level of educated citizens, which has resulted in a well-trained and organized army.
 The Israeli army is currently the most technologically advanced in the world.

 In Israel, one of the hardest military training exercises you must undergo is jumping from skyscrapers and rappelling down the side.

-This military training is part of a specialised Russian confidence training course.
+This military training is part of a specialized Russian confidence training course.

 This training technique includes shooting each other in the chest.
 During this training exercise, some trainees get injured slightly, and some just take hits to the vest.